icw-Numen/ivy-bot/README.md

 # Welcome to ~~demon~~ maid bot Ivy's one and only README file
 ## Table of Contents
 - [Introduction](https://github.com/icw-Numen/ivy-bot/blob/master/README.md#introduction)
+- Adding Ivy to your server
+- Commands

 ## Introduction
 You know that one **_extra thicc_** maid bot on Discord?
 No?
 Well, you're in luck because you're looking at part of her code right now! :P